When is Cameron Norrie next playing at Wimbledon? Quarter-final opponent confirmed

 Despite his fine form, Norrie is still a long shot to go on and win the Men’s Singles at Wimbledon this year.

-The Brit is priced at 22/1 which is some way behind defending champion Novak Djokovic at 4/11.
+He’s is priced at 12/1 which is some way behind defending champion Novak Djokovic at 2/5.

 How to watch Cameron Norrie’s next match